khaled-amoudi/khaled-amoudi/README.md

 #### Simulation of news site template
 https://khaled-amoudi.github.io/5VLD-005/
-i build this website as a front-end web developer using Bootstrap5: [in progress]
+I made this site as a simulation of a news site using Bootstrap5

 #### Features